 Results shown upon close

-The poll is announced on python-committers
+The poll is announced on the python-committers mailing list

 Wait for the poll to close and see if the results confirm your membership as per the voting results required by PEP 13

 The person who nominated you emails the steering council with your email address and a request that the council either accept or reject the proposed membership